 9. Assignment and Transfer of Funds.
 Grantee shall not assign its interest under the Conservation Easement except in accordance with the provisions of the Conservation Easement relating to permitted assignments.
-In the event that Grantee assigns its interest under the Conservation Easement to a successor conservation easement holder, Grantee shall ensure that the assignee has the resources to fulfill its obligations under the Conservation Easement.
-Assignee's receipt of any funds from Grantee shall be conditioned upon the assignee's agreement in writing to assume all of Grantee's obligations under this Agreement.
+In the event that Grantee assigns its interest under the Conservation Easement to a successor conservation easement holder ("Assignee"), Grantee shall transfer all Grant Funds in its possession to Assignee and require that Assignee and assume all of Grantee's obligations under this agreement.